BCLab-UNM/Swarmathon-Docs/Competition Rules.md

     - Each robot must publish a string on the `/robotName/status` topic.
 This string (set to `online` by default in the SwarmBaseCode-ROS code base) should uniquely identify each team so that competition staff can ensure that the correct code is being run.
 For example, if a UNM team were to compete in the competition, they might publish the string `UNM: Go Lobos!` on the `/robotName/status` topic in order to uniquely identify their code.
+Teams that are submitting custom Arduino code should prepend a + symbol to their status message.
+This allows the arena technical team to pay special attention to uploading the custom Ardunio code and restoring the base Ardunio code after the competiton run.